Seasons and Festivals

 Dymock's War Memorial

-This is celebrated in the UK on the 2nd Sunday in November and is the time when we remember the men and women who have died or been injured in the service of their country - the equivalent in the USA is 'Veterans Day'.
-(Return to top)
+Remembrance Sunday is celebrated in the UK on the 2nd Sunday in November and is the time when we remember the men and women who have died or been injured in the service of their country (The equivalent in the USA is 'Veterans Day').

 (Return to top)